realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | TT_IN on TCB 1.3 |

-Unfortunately, there is no header and no break out for IO27 on TC control boards V1.2 and below.
+Unfortunately, there is no header and no breakout for IO27 on TC control boards V1.2 and below.
 There is, however, a row of solder pads right next to the socket on the control board, where a pin header or cable can easily be soldered on:

 | ![tcboard_io27](img/ttin12.jpg) |
 |:--:|